FLabastida/FLabastida/README.md

 - 👋 Hi, I’m @FLabastida a Software Development Engineer
-- 👀 I’m interested in Backend development, cybersecurity and videogames
+- 👀 I’m interested in Backend development and cybersecurity
-- 🌱 I’m currently work with Typescript, Serverless, PostgreSQL, AWS and Python, in my free time learning Front End
+- 🌱 I’m currently do backend λ, in my free time learning Rust 🦀
-- 💞️ I’m looking to collaborate on web applications and mobile applications
+- 💞️ I’m looking to collaborate on web applications and more...
 - 📫 To contact me please send a email to: fallsoftware.dev@gmail.com

 <!---